Outdoor Research Ascendant Hoody - Women's Review

 The Outdoor Research Ascendant Hoody is one of the most breathable and mobile insulated jackets out there.
-Take it with you on your next aerobic adventure.
+It off-loads heat easily while wicking away moisture with its super soft fleece-lined interior.
+Take it with you on your next sweaty endeavor!

 Weight & Compression

 Wearing this jacket is comfortable and cozy because of its lightweight nature.
-Weighing in at just 333 grams (the fifth lightest jacket) many of our testers mentioned that they hardly noticed it on, earning it a score of eight out of ten.
-While it is lightweight, it does not have its own stow-away system and the quilted-face fabric design isn't as compressible as others with a nylon-ripstop continuous fabric design, like the North Face Thermoball.
+Weighing in at just 11.74 ounces, many of our testers mentioned that they hardly noticed it on.
+While it is lightweight, it does not have its own stow-away system and the quilted-face fabric design.
 That said, it can pack down to about the size of a small handbag.

 Comfort & Coziness

-As one of the most comfortable insulated contenders reviewed, we are happy to give it a high score of nine out of ten.
-Slipping on this gem is like wearing a soft fleece because the entire interior is lined with a super soft fleece liner!!
-It is so warm and cozy to wear that we wanted to wrap ourselves in it even when we weren't outside.
-The fleece lining continues throughout the body, arms, hood and even into the pockets of the jacket.
-While this is super cozy and comfortable, some of our testers mentioned that the fleecy nature of the material wasn't as easy to layer as others with a smoother liner, found in jackets like the Patagonia Nano Air and Arc'teryx Atom LT.
+This is one of the more comfortable insulated contenders we reviewed.
+Slipping on this gem is like wearing a soft fleece because the entire interior is lined with a super-soft fleece liner.
+It's so warm and cozy that we wanted to wrap ourselves in it - even when we weren't outside.
+The fleece lining continues throughout the body, arms, hood, and even into the pockets of the jacket.
+While this is super cozy and comfortable, some of our testers mentioned that the fleecy nature of the material wasn't as easy to layer as others with smoother liners.

 In addition to cozy fleece, we LOVE its thin, quiet, mobile face fabric that moves with you while you dyno for a climbing hold or hike through the mountains.
 The zippered breast pocket is large enough to fit a regular-sized iPhone, but not much else.
-Also, the handwarmer pockets are larger accommodating gloved hands, but we didn't like that they didn't have a zipper.
-This made us afraid to store anything of value inside of them.
-That said, the breast-pocket sufficed for that function.
+The handwarmer pockets are larger and accommodate gloved hands, but we didn't like that they didn't have a zipper.
+This made us afraid to store anything of value inside of them; that said, the breast-pocket sufficed for that function.

-The hemline also has a cinch cord around the back (a weird place) that can cinch down the hem to keep out snow or lock in warmth.
+The hemline also has a cinch cord around the back that can cinch down the hem to keep out snow or lock in warmth.

-The wrists are elastic (but not gusseted) allowing you to push them up easily but are not as sleek as the Arc'teryx jacket's gusseted wrist design.
+The wrists are elastic (but not gusseted), allowing you to push them up quickly.

-The Nylon 20D face fabric and the fleece liner does an amazing job of wicking away moisture, keeping you cool on the move.
-This jacket is designed as a mobile active piece, best used while moving onwards and upwards.
-While hiking in warmer desert conditions, we didn't have to take it off with just a single t-shirt underneath.
-The jacket moved moisture easily from our bodies to the air.
-We are so happy with the breathability of this jacket that we gave it a score of ten out of ten in this metric!
+The Nylon 20-D face fabric and the fleece liner does an amazing job of wicking away moisture, keeping you cool on the move; this is an active piece, best used while moving onwards and upwards.
+While hiking in warmer desert conditions, we didn't have to take it off with just a single t-shirt underneath, as it moved moisture easily from our bodies to the air.
+This is one of the most breathable jackets tested.

 Style & Fit

 Featuring a slim and athletic fit, many of our testers adored its color combinations and flattering design.
-The style is simple and athletic without any fancy patterning or stitching.
-The continuous fabric features one color with a contrasting color along its borders and throughout the interior of the fabric.
-While we liked the style of the jacket, it didn't stand out above any of the other jackets and was given an average rating of six out of ten.
+The style is simple and athletic without any fancy patterning or stitching, and the continuous fabric features one color with contrasting color along its borders and throughout the interior of the fabric.

-Similar to the Arc'teryx Atom LT the arms and torso are long enough to accommodate our longer-limbed testers.
-The stretchy face fabric makes this jacket an excellent option for those with a larger chest or broader shoulders.
+The arms and torso are long enough to accommodate our longer-limbed testers, and the stretchy face fabric makes this jacket an excellent option for those with a larger chest or broader shoulders.
 Outdoor Research did an exceptional job of constructing this stylish yet straightforward hoodie jacket.

-With a sticker price of $249, this is a moderately priced piece.
+This is a moderately priced piece.
 If you're searching for an active-wear insulated jacket, this is a great option, but some jackets offer better warmth and performance for just a little bit more.
-Also, be sure to check out our Best Buy winner that does best for winter wear around town, the Columbia Mighty Lite Hooded Plush for just $130.

-The Outdoor Research Women's Ascendant Hoody stands out for its fantastic breathability and comfort features.
-This lightweight mobile insulated jacket is a great stand-alone piece during the warmer months or a fantastic mid-layer when the mercury dips below freezing.
+The Outdoor Research Ascendant Hoody stands out for its fantastic breathability and comfort features.
+This lightweight insulated jacket is an ideal standalone piece during the warmer months or a fantastic mid-layer when the mercury dips below freezing.